paction/laravel/readme.md

 # Laravel PHP Framework

-A coding assignment task

 ## Env setup

 * Laravel Framework 5

-* use Homestead Vagrant for your development environment
+* ~~use Homestead Vagrant for your development environment~~

-* use bootstrap for front end, and mysql for database
+* bootstrap for front end, and mysql for database

 ## Feature